The-Squadratics/openMRS_security_project/Assurance_Cases.md

 ### Alignment of evidence with what the project (OpenMRS) supports (Task 3)
 ---

+#### Case 1 - File Upload

+[Add case here]

+#### Case 2 - Database Query - Network Eavesdropping

+The first claim to support the Top Claim in this assurance is Claim C2 which claims that OpenMRS uses two-way encryption for security.
+This claim can be verified from the OpenMRS Wiki (https://wiki.openmrs.org/display/docs/Security+and+Encryption#SecurityandEncryption-TwoWayEncryption) where it explains the usage of Two-Way encryption in OpenMRS.
+Following this claim down to C3, it claims that OpenMRS uses modern encryption algorithms.
+Again, referencing the wiki, we can see that OpenMRS uses the AES encryption standard with Cipher Block Chaining (CBC) with 16 byte random initialization vectors.
+These are widely accepted secure algorithms in the cybersecurity community.
+A packet-capture analysis is listed as another form of evidence, but we do not currently have access to such an analysis to provide further proof that the encryption is implemented effectively.
+To avoid analysis of encrypted network traffic logging of network traffic would be necessary.
+It can be verified that OpenMRS offers these features from their documentation on their wiki (https://wiki.openmrs.org/display/docs/Log+Manager+Module, https://wiki.openmrs.org/display/docs/Usage+Statistics+Module).
+The third claim affirming network security deals with endpoint protection on the client accessing the OpenMRS web application.
+There is no evidence that can be found dealing with OpenMRS securing endpoints.

+The other C2 Claim about OpenMRS is that it only allows pre-approved clients to access the system.
+No resource can be found that backs up this claim, however, the C3 claim below it can be verified with role-based access controls.
+OpenMRS claims that it can protect the integrity of specific files using single direction encryption or hash validation (https://wiki.openmrs.org/display/docs/Security+and+Encryption#SecurityandEncryption-SingleDirectionEncryptionorHashValidation).
+This article from the wiki would affirm OpenMRS's ability to ensure that there are no unauthorized tampering of access control files by utilizing a SHA-512 + 128 character salt algorithm.

+#### Case 3 - Form Data

+[Add case here]

+#### Case 4 - Login

+[Add case here]

+#### Case 5 - System Administration (Module Management)

+[Add case here]

 ### Retrospective of Past Assignments (Task 4)
 ---